SangameshSonale/HealthCare-Project/README.md

 * Used UNION to combine patient IDs of African American patients and those with "Up" for metformin.
 * Ensured the queries returned the same number of columns with matching data types for seamless stacking.
 * Delivered a clean, unified list of patient IDs efficiently.

-This project showcases the practical application of UNION in SQL to merge datasets for quick, actionable insights.

 ```sql
 SELECT patient_nbr FROM patient.demographics WHERE race = 'AfricanAmerican'